 But what if you instead dumped a cup of water in the pot, put your arm around your mom and said, “I’m getting hungry too.
 Let’s find a snack to tide us over,” and surreptitiously turned off the stove as you walked your mom over to the pantry or fridge?

 In this scenario, you’ve executed addition before subtraction.
 You’re offering something before taking something away.

 It works the same way when we use the principle on ourselves.
 Yet many (most?) of us produce New Year’s resolutions lists that sound like they were written by a person who’s really mean.
 Our inner 4 year-old won’t put up with this for long.
 We call the results “self-sabotage” and often take the opportunity to let the nasty voice in our heads beat up on us some more.

 None of this sounds appealing, but it does sound familiar, right?
 Let’s do it different!
 I’ll be the ringleader 😉

 In the spirit of doing it different, I realized you don’t need a bunch of suggestions–just one really good one.
 So here it is: I strongly suggest you commit to treating yourself like you have dementia in this new year to come.

-Give yourself the same respect, kindness, and love you give to your loved one in every interaction.
-Give yourself the gift of taking a deep breath and consciously calling in these three crucial elements.
+Give yourself the same respect, kindness, love, empathy, and compassion you give to your loved one in every interaction.
+Give yourself the gift of taking a deep breath and consciously calling in these crucial elements.
 As you’re first developing the habit of doing this for yourself, you’ll probably forget at times.
 Your cue is the nasty little voice in your head telling you you’re not doing it right, or not doing enough.
-Add respect, kindness, and love.
+Add respect, kindness, love, empathy, and compassion.
 Subtract the nasty little voice.